salmon sushi bake

 • For the best flavor, enjoy it within 1–2 days.

 Reheating your salmon sushi bake needs care.
-You’ll want to avoid it drying out or becoming too tough.
-The goal is to warm it gently, keeping its texture and taste just right.
+You’ll want to prevent it from drying out or becoming overly tough.
+The key is to warm it gently, preserving the perfect texture and flavor.

 “The key to perfect reheated salmon sushi bake is low and slow heating” – Professional Chef